Jul 7, 2025

 You typically need to provide proof of income, tax returns, bank statements, identification, and details about your debts and assets.

-Lenders use these to verify your financial stability.
+Lenders use these to verify your financial stability and calculate your income.
 Would you like a checklist tailored to your specific situation?
 Try our AI Mortgage Advisor.

 What credit score is needed to get a mortgage?

-Most lenders require a minimum credit score of 620, but better rates are typically available for scores of 740 and above.
+Most lenders require a minimum credit score of 620, but better rates are usually available with scores of 740 or higher.

-Some programs accept lower scores.
+Some government-backed programs may accept scores as low as 620.
 Not sure where you stand?
 Our AI Mortgage Advisor can help you evaluate your options.

 What’s the difference between pre-approval and pre-qualification?

-Pre-qualification is a quick estimate based on self-reported info, while pre-approval requires verification and holds more weight with sellers.
+Pre-qualification is a quick estimate based on self-reported information.

-Pre-approval shows you're serious and ready to buy.
-Want to know which you need?
+Pre-approval is stronger and shows sellers you’re financially serious.
+Want to know which one you need?
 Ask our AI Mortgage Advisor.

 How much should I put down on a house?

-You can put down as little as 3% with some loans, but 20% helps you avoid private mortgage insurance (PMI).
+You can put down as little as 3% with some loans, but a 20% down payment helps you avoid private mortgage insurance (PMI) and may qualify you for better rates.

-The right amount depends on your budget and goals.
-Our AI Mortgage Advisor can recommend the option that makes the most sense for you.
+The right amount depends on your savings, risk tolerance, and long-term goals.
+Our AI Mortgage Advisor can recommend options that align with your specific financial profile.

-What are the points, and should I pay for them?
+What are points, and should I pay for them?

-Points are upfront fees you pay to lower your interest rate; one point equals 1% of your loan amount.
+Points are upfront fees you pay to lower your interest rate.
+One point typically equals 1% of your loan amount.

 What’s the difference between FHA, VA, and conventional loans?